Queensland joins other states in stricter rules for knife sales

 State Are minors banned from buying knives?
 Legislation

-NSW In NSW, it is illegal to sell knives to anyone under the age of 16.
+NSW In NSW, it is illegal to sell knifes to anyone under the of age 18.
+Exemptions do apply for 16 and 17 year old’s who are purchasing for work or study purposes.
 Weapons Prohibition Act 1998

 Summary Offences Act 1988